Zanderwohl/Chunks/src/com/zanderwohl/Generator/README.md

 ## Layers

-A more complicated Simplex generator based on several layers.
-Highly configurable.
+A more complicated generator that takes multiple layers and stack them on top of each other.